-Interdisciplinary Writing Offered Each Semester
+Interdisciplinary Writing

-This course builds on writing skills gained from ENGL 101 and ENGL 102.
-In addition, the course enables students to make connections among many disciplines, including art, mythology, poetry, architecture, music, culture, and travel.
-Emphasis is place on the student's own writing of essays and explications based on the five-step critical thinking method.
-This course encourages students to practice and learn the steps in the writing process.
+This course builds on writing skills gained from ENGL 101 and ENGL-102.
+In addition, the course enables students to make connections among many disciplines and instructs students to write effective papers in the sciences, social sciences, history, business fields, as well as in the humanities.
+Emphasis is placed on the student's own writing of essays and explications.

-Prerequisite: ENGL 101, ENGL 102
+Prerequisite: ENGL-101, ENGL-102

-Literary Analysis Offered Each Semester
+Literary Analysis

-ENGL 210 introduces the basic methods and theories of literary analysis, research, and writing.
+ENGL-210 introduces the basic methods and theories of literary analysis, research, and writing.
 This course provides the critical vocabulary, skills, and methodologies with which to understand not only what a literary (or visual) text means, but also how it means.
 The course emphasizes the development of the skills necessary for analytical writing about literature and the importance of composing clear, compelling, and valid arguments in the interpretation of a text.

-ENGL 216

-Mythology
+ENGL-216 Mythology